cpplibv/libv/LIBV-TODO.md

 libv.frame: Review threading and ownership models of the whole library | I just throw a bunch of mutex at the problem, I feel guilt libv.frame: cleanup includes libv.ui: use the following pattern for unnamed components: struct adopt_lock_t {}; static constexpr adopt_lock_t adopt_lock;
+libv.ui: focus - Two main operation: focus-traversal (finding the next focus target) and focus-change (event of focus change to the component selected by focus-traversal) libv.ui.focus: Focusable is new optional property (not the property system) and FocusableSelf / FocusableChild are new flags for it libv.ui.focus: Focus traversal order: component hierarchy libv.ui.focus: Focus-traversal with precise direction instead of just the 2/4/8 base direction (1 float is enough for angle) libv.ui.focus: UI should have a pointer to the currently focused object libv.ui.focus: Focus-change event libv.ui.focus: Focusable Components should store a flag if its focused (this also helps with detach) libv.ui.focus: Focus-traversal operation triggers a Focus-change event on both end libv.ui.focus: Direct focus can be triggered by code libv.ui.focus: Mouse events can trigger direct focus | non-automated version

 --- STACK ------------------------------------------------------------------------------------------

+libv.ui: key input
+libv.ui: text input
+libv.ui.component: input field

+libv.ui.keyboard: keyboard event are forwarded directly to the focused object and traversed up the focus stack until intercepted libv.ui.event: mouse/keyboard/joystick ability to query sub-frame resolution of press/held/release cycle.
+Events are timed (a lot of timestamp) libv.ui.text: keyboard event are forwarded directly to the focused object and traversed up the focus stack until intercepted

+libv.ui: selection is something different them focus libv.ui.hotkey: hotkey system are an extension to the keyboard system libv.ui.hotkey: ui.focus-forward = tab libv.ui.hotkey: ui.focus-backward = shift+tab
+libv.ui.hotkey: ui.focus-tab-forward = ctrl+tab
+libv.ui.hotkey: ui.focus-tab-backward = ctrl+shift+tab
+libv.ui.hotkey: ui.press-button = space
+libv.ui.focus: Key/Hotkey events can trigger focus-traversal

+libv.ui: component remove / detach does not remove certain flags from parent, parent have to rescan child to determine flags libv.ui: pimpl ui context

 mouse
 	libv.ui: EventMouse add mouse states to fetch beside events